Military Medical Research and Development

 How are proposals selected?

-All applications are reviewed for technical merit and relevance to the mission of the USAMRMC and its programs.
+All applications are reviewed for technical merit and relevance to the mission of the USAMRDC and its programs.
 Also, additional specific evaluation criteria will be included in each funding opportunity announcement.

 How may assistance be used?

 Grant and cooperative agreement awards provide funds to develop science and technology capabilities in specific areas of interest identified in each funding opportunity announcement.
 Notices of funding opportunity may be called Broad Agency Announcements or Program Announcements.
-Recipients must strictly conform to all applicable Federal, Department of Defense (DoD), Army, U.S. Army Medical Command (MEDCOM), and U.S. Army Medical Research and Materiel Command (USAMRMC) requirements for conducting research, including regulatory requirements involving human subjects, human anatomical substances, human cadavers, and animals.
+Recipients must strictly conform to all applicable Federal, Department of Defense (DoD), Defense Health Agency (DHA), and U.S. Army Medical Research and Development Command (USAMRDC) requirements for conducting research, including regulatory requirements involving human subjects, human anatomical substances, human cadavers, and animals.

 What are the requirements after being awarded this opportunity?